matfree.decomp

 Construct an implementation of tridiagonalisation.

-gradients of the Lanczos iteration according to what has been proposed by
+gradients of the Lanczos iteration which was proposed by Krämer et al. (2024).

 These gradients are exact, so there is little reason not to use them.